Our Verdict

 Ease of Installation LATCH

-The direction of the strap pull is intuitive, and there is nothing in the way, but we still struggled with getting it tight enough and found ourselves wishing for a lock-off or at least a tensioner.
+The direction of the strap pull is intuitive, and there is nothing in the way, but we struggled with getting it tight enough and found ourselves wishing for a lock-off or at least a tensioner.
 It passes the wiggle test, but it wouldn't be hard for Graco to make this easier.

 Recline Adjustment